Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 For certain collections of strong amalgamation classes with finitely many relations each of arity at most two, exact big Ramsey degrees have been successfully characterized.
 Devlin \cite{Devlin} characterizes the exact big Ramsey degrees for finite linear orders, and Laflamme, Sauer, and Vuksanovic \cite{LSV} characterize the exact big Ramsey degrees for {\em unconstrained} binary strong amalgamation classes, including finite graphs, finite digraphs, finite tournaments, and similar classes of structures with finitely many binary relations.
 Unconstrained classes have the property that there are no age changes in their coding trees, and hence, their exact big Ramsey degrees are characterized simply by weakly diagonal structures.
 Similar characterizations has been found for the rationals with an equivalence relation with finitely many dense equivalence classes and the circular directed graphs (see \cite{LNVTS} and \cite{Barbosa}).

-Recently, Coulson, Dobrinen, and Patel in \cite{CDP} formulated an amalgamation property called SDAP, a strengthening of strong amalgamation, and proved that its slightly stronger version, SDAP$^+$, implies that the exact big Ramsey degrees are characterized by weakly diagonal structures.
-The framework in \cite{CDP} encompasses the results in \cite{Devlin}, \cite{LNVTS}, and \cite{LSV} (minus $\mathbf{S}(2)$) and provides exact big Ramsey degrees for new classes including unconstrained strong amalgamation classes with an additional linear order (for instance, ordered graphs and ordered tournaments), generic $k$-partite graphs (with or without an additional linear order), and finitely many nested convex equivalence relations.
-The methods in \cite{CDP} also show that structures satisfying SDAP$^+$ in finite languages with relations of {\em any} arity are indivisible.
+Recently, Coulson, Dobrinen, and Patel in \cite{CDP1, CDP2} formulated an amalgamation property called SDAP, a strengthening of strong amalgamation, and proved that its slightly stronger version, SDAP$^+$, implies that the exact big Ramsey degrees are characterized by weakly diagonal structures.
+The framework in \cite{CDP1, CDP2} encompasses the results in \cite{Devlin}, \cite{LNVTS}, and \cite{LSV} (minus $\mathbf{S}(2)$) and provides exact big Ramsey degrees for new classes including unconstrained strong amalgamation classes with an additional linear order (for instance, ordered graphs and ordered tournaments), generic $k$-partite graphs (with or without an additional linear order), and finitely many nested convex equivalence relations.
+The methods in \cite{CDP1, CDP2} also show that structures satisfying SDAP$^+$ in finite languages with relations of {\em any} arity are indivisible.
 This includes hypergraphs omitting some finite set of $3$-irreducible substructures and their ordered versions.
-We point out that the classes Forb$(\mathcal{F})$ for which the main results of this paper hold do not satisfy SDAP whenever $\mathcal{F}$ is non-empty.
+We point out that the classes Forb$(\mathcal{F})$ for which the main results of this paper hold do not satisfy SDAP whenever $\mathcal{F}$ contains an irreducible substructure of size three or greater.
+More generally, SDAP implies that the natural generalisations of the posets $P(\rho)$ are singletons for every sort $\rho$.

 For some strong amalgamation classes in a binary language not satisfying SDAP, upper bound results already exist.
-In particular, using parameter spaces (a method developed by Hubi\v cka), upper bounds have been obtained for the generic poset, for metric spaces in a finite language and for certain free interpositions of these (and other) classes~\cite{Bal_ForbCycle,Hubicka2020CS}.
-Exact big Ramsey degrees for the generic poset have been characterized by the authors of this paper, see~\cite{Bal_PO} (full version is in preparation).
+In particular, using parameter space methods developed by Hubi\v cka~\cite{Bal_ForbCycle,Hubicka2020CS}, upper bounds have been obtained for the generic poset, for metric spaces in a finite language and for certain free superpositions of these and other classes.
+Exact big Ramsey degrees for the generic poset have been characterized by the authors of this paper~\cite{Balko2023}, see also~\cite{Bal_PO} (we remark that~\cite{Balko2023} also contains a short self-contained description of the big Ramsey degrees of the triangle-free graph).
 It is quite interesting that in this case the upper bound from~\cite{Hubicka2020CS} was not flexible enough and a stronger upper bound theorem had to be proved as well.

+A natural next step in this direction would be to characterize the exact big Ramsey degrees for metric spaces of finite diameter with integer distances.